dlin8/MagBot/README.md

-# Team MagBot
+# Team TopherBot

-Team MagBot's implementation of the Magpie Chatbox lab.
+Team TopherBot's implementation of the Magpie Chatbox lab.